Football Manager Scouting Guide to Finding the Best Hidden Gems: Wonderkids & Newgens

 The top 10 nations includes;

-Simply select a scout (or ten) to assign them to the specific nation.
+Simply select a scout to assign them to the specific nation.
 The more scouts you got within your scouting team the better the network.
 It’s important that the scout has knowledge of the nation, or that he has superb rating of ‘adaptability‘ to generate scout reports immediately, due to him being accustomed to the language and the cultural difference in the nation.
 The scouting assignment may look like the screenshot shown under section Setting up scouting assignments above.

 If you tick ‘Hot Prospects‘ instead of the conditions I’ve enabled, the scout will look for players under the age of 24 (normally players will not develop as much after turning 23) and scouted potential ability at least good.
-Since it’s an uncertainty factor in the scouts’ opinion of the player, it may be favorable to lower the scouted potential ability to fairly good as more likely targets will be found, but at a younger age.
+Since it’s an uncertainty factor in the scouts’ opinion of the player, it may be favorable to lower the scouted potential ability to fairly good as more likely targets will be found.